 If you have suffered loss and damage as a result of negligence, you must act without delay.

-Where damages are sought for personal injury, section 11 of the Limitation of Actions Act requires that the claim must be brought within 3 years from the date on which the action arose.
+Where damages are sought for personal injury, section 11 of the Act requires that the claim must be brought within three years from the date on which the action arose.
 If your claim is one seeking damages for personal injury, there are additional strict time limitations imposed by PIPA, and you should seek legal advice urgently.

 If a claim is brought outside the relevant limitation period, it may be statute barred (i.e. you may be unable to bring a legal claim and seek compensation).
 If you are outside a limitation period, you should contact a lawyer for any exceptions that may apply.